dirkriehle/nyt-course/README.md

 Students learn how to perform scientific research for their final thesis or dissertation research.

+A course overview can be found at https://uni1.de/courses/nailing-your-thesis/

 Slides are here at https://github.com/dirkriehle/nyt-course/

-The course schedule is at https://nyt.uni1.de